ldvroditi/Franken/README.md

 # Demo

-For a demo of how to use Franken please see file TestDataRun.R
+For a demo of how to use Franken please see file TestDataRun.R (once the demo cytof data has been downloaded, this should run in a few minutes in a standard computer).

 The prostate cancer data in the Franken Bioarxiv pre-print will be published upon publication but the data in the demo (and used for benchmarking in the pre-print) is from: